hmakelin/gisnav/docs/pages/development_objectives.rst

 * ROS is baked in, but PX4 could be complemented by other flight control software options such as Ardupilot through Mavlink compatible interface
 * Newer pose estimation algorithms to improve accuracy, reliability or performance
-* Using elevation or other data from the underlying GIS system to complement ortho-images to improve position and attitude estimates
+* Using elevation or other data from the underlying GIS system to complement ortho-images to improve position and attitude estimates especially when ground plane is not "flat"
 * Making adoption easier with pre-made configurations for popular hardware platforms
 * SITL testing workbench development - have a way to fly premade flight plans in SITL simulation and automatically parse the flight logs and compare against some pre-set thresholds to determine if the software passes the test.